-Alaskan Dream Cruises – Yet to be announced.
+Alaskan Dream Cruises – Late May.

-Australis – September 2021 (the start of the next season)
+Australis – Due to restart in September (the start of the next season)

-Avalon – Suspended until March 15.
+Avalon – Suspended until May 31.

 Coral Expeditions – Restarted for Australian guests on October 14, 2020.